toastmod/291Project/README.md

     - Request a Reservation
     - View Curr Reservation
     - View Past Reservation
-  - If these are built, continue on to setting up the UI for the Employee Menu -> Manage Reservations

 If you have completed your assignment, message the group chat and we'll assign